craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-0.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Export the site's Studio config (``cstudio/config/sites/{siteName}``) and the site's content (``wem_projects/{siteName}/{siteName}/work-area`` folders from Alfresco or from your local 2.5.x repository.
-Then, copy this folders into a location in the system with Crafter 3.0.x installed.
+Then, copy these folders into a location in the system with Crafter 3.0.x installed.

 ^^^^^^^^^^^^^^^^^^^^^
 Run the Import Script